 100 to 300 mg of calcium

 1 1/2 cups dried beans

 1 cup yogurt

-Cancer treatment may cause extreme tiredness, which is not likely to inspire you to begin a new exercise program.
+Cancer treatment may cause you to feel very tired.
+So you may not feel like starting a new exercise program.
 Light, daily exercise before you start to feel tired will make it easier for you to continue regular daily physical activity after your treatment begins.

 Once you begin treatment, light, regular physical activity is very good for you.
-It will improve your appetite, stimulate digestion, prevent constipation, and provide additional energy.
-Physical activity will also help decrease stress, improve mood, and maintain muscle tone.
+It will improve your appetite, stimulate digestion, prevent constipation, and give you more energy.
+Physical activity will also help lower stress, improve mood, and maintain muscle tone.
 Always talk with your healthcare provider before beginning any exercise program.